 Looking for some other great maker projects?
 Check out: Learn How to Embroider, Pink Grapefruit & Clay Soap, Copycat Burt’s Bees Lip Balm, Outlander Crochet Cowl, DIY Button Stamp Tool, Jellyfish Friendship Bracelets, 10-Minute Superhero Costume,

-Learn how to make a cozy pillow bed with this quick and easy tutorial – a great beginner sewing project.
+Learn how to sew a cozy pillow bed with this quick and easy sewing tutorial – a great beginner sewing project.
 Perfect for reading, lounging, sleepovers, and camping!

 DIY Foaming Hand Soap